TrendingTechnology/Interact/README.md

 * tvOS 13 or Greater
 * watchOS 6 or Greater

-**Important** - I need to update some stuff for mac because not everything was working properly
+**Important** - macOS will be supported shortly.
+I need to update some stuff for mac because not everything was working properly.

 ## How To Add To Your Project